Table of contents

 Step 4: Set Up Temporary Data Storage

-In your project structure, create a public folder along with a temp folder inside it.
+folder inside it.
 These folders serve as temporary storage for various types of data.
 This step is optional and depends on your application's scale and specific requirements.
 It can be particularly useful for handling user uploads, where you might need to process or validate data before permanently storing it.

-For example, if you are requesting images from users, you can utilize the temp folder to temporarily store these images before processing and transferring them to your servers or cloud storage (e.g., Cloudinary).
+folder to temporarily store these images before processing and transferring them to your servers or cloud storage (e.g., Cloudinary).

 Step 5: Add .gitignore file